 Whether you’re tackling a big task for work at the computer or you’re flying through the chapters of a new novel, try these tips next time your eyes start feeling tired.

-• Blink.
+- Blink.
 While blinking can be an involuntary reflex, we’re naturally inclined to blink less during long durations of intense eye use.
 It may sound silly, but simply sticking a note on your desk to remind yourself to blink could go a long way in preventing eyestrain.
-Moreover, an occasional forceful blink is helpful at releasing natural moisturizing fluids.
+Moreover, an occasional forceful blink helps release natural moisturizing fluids.

 Whether you have an eye concern or you’re simply due for an exam, Eye Consultants of Atlanta has all your vision needs covered.
 Schedule an appointment online or call us directly at (404) 351-2220.